Successful Job Interview in English

 2. Speak, listen and read

 Speak as much English as much as you can with colleagues, family and friends before the interview.
-The more you are used to speaking English, the more you can focus on the content of the questions and answers in the interview, rather than your English skills.
-It is particularly useful to listen to videos and podcasts as well as read articles about the company and its industry to familiarise yourself with the vocabulary of the latest products and trends as well as the company culture.
+The more routinely you speak, the less mental capacity you need for language itself.
+Consequently, you can focus more fully on content, structure and strategic messaging, rather than your English skills.
+In addition, it is particularly useful to listen to videos and podcasts.
+Furthermore, reading articles about the company and its industry helps you internalise relevant vocabulary.
+At the same time, this preparation deepens your understanding of current trends and corporate culture.

 3. Gain confidence with Moments of Excellence